Lyonsmasawa/Disney-plus-X/README.md

 > A code editor.

-> Basic knowledge on HTML, CSS, JS.
+> Basic knowledge on HTML, CSS, ReactJs.

 * Installation